ldq9526/ARShadowGAN/README.md

 ## Code and Pre-trained Model

-We provide the code for readers/researchers to reproduce our experimental results.
+We provide the code and pre-trained model for readers/researchers to reproduce our experimental results.

 1. Run in terminal:
 ```bash